NicEastvillage/RLBot-Boten-Anna/README.md

-# Rocket League AI
+# Boten Anna

-This is a Rocket League bot based on the framework RLBot ( https://github.com/drssoccer55/RLBot )
+This is a Rocket League bot based on the framework RLBot ( https://github.com/drssoccer55/RLBot ).
+We call it Boten Anna.

 In development.